moonshine-software/doc/en/appearance/layout.md

 ## Colors

 Each template can have its own color scheme.
-The easiest way is to point a layout to a `PaletteContract` implementation:
+The easiest way to set it is to specify a `PaletteContract` implementation in the `$palette` property:

 ```php
 use App\MoonShine\Palettes\CorporatePalette;